pjdevries/com_hopper/README.md

 is ill-advised to import data into websites that are not empty.
 Only import data into new, empty, and freshly installed Joomla! websites.*

 In its current form, the component's functionality is quite limited and rudimentary, and it has not been extensively tested.

 > “From then on, when anything went wrong with a computer, we said it had bugs in it.”
 _(Grace Hopper)_

+Notwithstanding the above, an effort has been made to make the component as robust as possible.
+However, Joomla itself does not allow us to make it as fail-safe as we would like.
+As a result, if an error occurs during the import phase, the imported data will most likely not be consistent.
+This can not be remedied by performing the import a second time.
+First, all dat that was already imported must be removed.
+While doing so, don't forget to empty the **Trash**.